wipfli/about-text-rendering-in-maplibre/README.md

 * The English language is written in the Latin script.
 * The Japanese language is written in 3 scripts: Kanji, Hiragana, and Katakana.
-* The Devanagari script is used by the languages Hindi, Marathi, Sanskrit, and many more.
+* The Devanagari script is used in the languages Hindi, Marathi, Sanskrit, and many more.

 #### Direction